 The Pavement Management Program (PMP) utilizes a software system developed by the Metropolitan Transportation Commission known as "StreetSaver."
-The PMP system and field data was updated by Nichols Consulting Engineers in 2018, continues to be maintained by Public Works Superintendent Rob Culver, and contains, at a minimum, the following elements:
+The PMP system and field data was updated by Nichols Consulting Engineers in 2018, currently NCE is in the process of conducting a new condition survey.
+Streetsaver continues to be maintained by Public Works Superintendent Rob Culver, and contains, at a minimum, the following elements: